mrbonsoir/mrbonsoir.github.io/_posts/2024-09-16-Analysis-of-another-run-club-itinenaries.md

 Average distance ran per season:
 ````
-About 28 social runs for season 1 and an average of 7.84km per run.
+About 28 social runs for season 1 and an average of 8.14km per run.
-About 23 social runs for season 2 and an average of 7.52km per run.
+About 36 social runs for season 2 and an average of 7.96km per run.
+About 3 social runs for season 3 and an average of 7.18km per run.
 ````

 # Datavisualization by season